Aardonyx: Locomotion

 Characteristics of the limbs of Aardonyx suggest that it was habitually bipedal.
 Evidence for bipedalism can be seen in the forelimbs; the structure of the radius and ulna limited the degree to which the manus could be pronated, and the length of the humerus is only 72 percent that of the femur.
 However, characteristics found in both the fore and hind limbs of Aardonyx show a trend toward more habitual quadrupedalism that would eventually lead to the obligatory quadrupedalism seen in sauropods.
 The proximal end of the ulna possesses an incipient craniolateral process that gives the bone a y-shape similar to, although more subtle than, those of obligatory quadrupedal sauropodomorphs.
 The radius is shifted cranially, and a radial fossa allows for the ulna to cradle the radius craniolaterally.
 These characteristics suggest that there was a development towards greater quadrupedalism in Aardonyx.
 Although the hindlimbs of Aardonyx clearly show evidence for bipedalism (such as the retention of a convex proximal lateral profile of the femur and the position of the cranial trochanter far from the lateral margin of the femur), there is also evidence that indicates a shift toward quadrupedalism.
 Features of the femur suggests that the gait of Aardonyx was slower than that of more basal sauropodomorphs.
 The shaft of the femur is straighter and the fourth trochanter is more distally placed.
 The repositioning of the fourth trochanter to a more distal position causes the M. caudofemoralis longus muscle, the main femoral retractor muscle, to have greater leverage (more mechanical advantage) but conversely a decrease in the velocity of femoral retraction; consequently, Aardonyx was a powerful but slower walker than typical prosauropods.

-Another characteristic that suggests a slower gait in Aardonyx is the robustness of metatarsal I in comparison with those of other basal sauropodomorphs.
-This is evidence of a more medial, or entaxonic, position of the weight bearing axis of the foot, as opposed to a more mesaxonic position where the weight bearing axis runs through digit III.
+Another characteristic that suggests a slower gait in Aardonyx is the robustness of metatarsal in comparison with those of other basal sauropodomorphs.
+This is evidence of a more medial, or entaxonic, position of the weight-bearing axis of the foot, as opposed to a more mesaxonic position where the weight-bearing axis runs through digit III.
 The development of entaxony in Aardonyx provides further evidence for its reduced cursorial ability and wider gauge-gait, which is thought to have preceded obligatory quadrupedalism in sauropodomorphs.
 Previously, it was thought that entaxony developed after the divergence of Vulcanodon due to the presence of mesaxony in the genus.
 However, the presence of mesaxony in Vulcanodon can be now considered an evolutionary reversal given the clear presence of entaxony in Aardonyx.

+Growth

+The osteohistology of Aardonyx shows that it grew rapidly, but that its bodily growth was seasonally interrupted.
+Evidence for this comes from greatly vascularized woven-parallel complexes that contain regular growth marks, with its early and mid-ontogenetic stages exhibiting fibrolamellar complexes.